lululucialin/lululucialin.github.io/_pages/about.md

 I approach every project with a data-driven, analytical mindset — whether it’s solving problems, streamlining workflows, or supporting smarter decision-making, both in my day job and through independent projects.

 Take a look at some of the library projects and personal data portfolios I’ve worked on.
-If you’re interested in collaborating, feel free to connect with me on LinkedIn!
+If you’re interested, feel free to connect with me on LinkedIn.

-Outside of work, you’ll often find me dancing 💃 or drawing 🎨.